What is strategy?

 What is Strategy?
 Is it an art or a science?
 Or should we perhaps think of it as craft?
-Some would say it is a rational scientific process of analysis, an intuitive, creative judgement call, or an application of skills.
-Just as we have discussed two distinct perspectives on strategy, now we’ll consider strategy as a process, with two distinct approaches:
+Some would say it is a rational, scientific process of analysis.
+Others may think it’s an intuitive, creative judgement call, or an application of skills.
+Just as we have discussed two distinct perspectives on strategy, it’s also important to think about strategy as a process, with two distinct approaches:

 What is a Happy Manager?
-A core them underpinning this site is the importance of integrating head, heart and hand, in order to manage more effectively.
+A core theme underpinning this site is the importance of integrating head, heart and hand, in order to manage more effectively.

 What is strategy?
 The head, heart and hand approach can also be used when answering this question, a way of combining some of the ideas we have discussed.
 The head suggests a rational approach to strategy, using a structured process, analyzing models and information to develop a strategy.
 The heart suggests using some of the attributes of leadership.
 An intuitive approach, holding to what you believe is right, building a sense of purpose into a strategic plan.
 Hand, suggests the idea of crafting and implementing a strategic plan, then being responsive to developments and context.

 What is Strategy?
 To better understand strategy, think about: